wushilin/gosmtp/README.md

 ```

 # Getting certs
+The default certs `cert.pem`, `cert.key` is only valid for `127.0.0.1` or `localhost`, they are valid for 20 years from 2022

+To get proper CA issued cert, please use let's encrypt (https://www.letsencrypt.org)
-You can use openssl to generate certs your self, or use minica: github.com/wushilin/minica
+To generate self-signed CA & certs, You can use openssl to generate certs your self.

+We recommend you using minica, a free open source graphical CA for the techies.
+Visit https://github.com/wushilin/minica